tshort/StaticCompiler.jl/README.md

 ## Guide for Statically Compiling Code

 If you're trying to statically compile generic code, you may run into issues if that code uses features not supported by StaticCompiler.
 One option is to change the code you're calling using the tips above.
 If that is not easy, you may by able to compile it anyway.
-One option is to use method overrides to change what methods are called.
-Another option is to use the Mixtape feature to change problematic code as part of compilation.
-For example, you could convert all Strings to StaticStrings.
+One option is to use method overlays to change what methods are called.

 [Cthulhu](https://github.com/JuliaDebug/Cthulhu.jl) is a great help in digging into code, finding type instabilities, and finding other sources of code that may break static compilation.